eclipse-zenoh/zenoh-pico/docs/api.rst

   Represents the encoding of a payload, in a MIME-like format.

-.. c:type:: z_owned_value_t
+.. c:type:: z_owned_reply_err_t

-  Represents a Zenoh value.
+  Represents a Zenoh reply error value.

 .. c:type:: z_owned_sample_t